Getting Started

 motion_corrected/(your micrographs) - Stage 1 →

-denoised/(cleaned micrographs) - Stage 2 →
+denoised/(cleaned micrographs, PNG by default) - Stage 2 →

 exp*/(detections + visualizations) - Stage 3 →